mpdf/mpdf.github.io/reference/html-control-tags/pagefooter.md

 <span class="parameter">line</span>

-If set to "1" or any positive value, a line will be drawn above the footer<b>.</b>
+If set to "1" or any positive value, a line will be drawn above the footer**.**

 # Changelog